Special Provisions, Licenses, and Permits

 Unlawful to possess, sell, offer for sale, trade, or distribute shark fins.
 Shark fin is defined as the raw or dried fin or tail of a shark.

 Spearfishers and other divers must mark their position with a dive flag while diving, and may not surface more than 100 feet from the dive flag in ocean waters (50 feet in navigable streams), except in an emergency.
 Dive flags shall be displayed only when diving in in progress, and must be removed from the water when no diving is in progress.
 Dive flags displayed on the surface of the water must be a minimum of 12″x12″.
 If mounted on a vessel greater than 16 feet in length, dive flags must be a minimum of 20″x24″ and displayed with a blue and white alpha flag.
+Between sunset and sunrise dive flags must be illuminated so as to be identifiable from 100 feet away.

 HAR 13-245-9 (DOBOR)